GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 ### Supply OIDC parameters

 In the summary table, click on the name of the recently added provider and supply values for `clientID` and `clientSecret`.
-Fill the rest of fields according to the endpoints exposed by the OP being configured.
+Fill the rest of the fields according to the endpoints exposed by the OP being configured.
 Depending on the OP capabilities, you can add more properties as supported, for instance `acr_values`.

 ### Protect the OIDC application with `passport_social` authentication

 The same steps described for [Social Login](#protect-the-application-with-passport_social-authentication) can be followed in this case.
 If additional assistance is needed, open a ticket on [Gluu support](https://support.gluu.org).

-### Extra topics

-#### Using oxd as mediator
+### Using oxd as mediator

-When using oxd, administrators can follow the steps similar as [above](#integrating-openid-connect-providers) taking into account the following considerations:
+When using oxd, administrators can follow the steps similar as [above](#integrating-openid-connect-providers), taking into account the following considerations:

 - For provider `type`, select "openidconnect-oxd"

 - Instead of creating a client directly, a call to the oxd server [`register-site` API method](https://gluu.org/docs/oxd/4.0/api/#register-site) must be issued.
 [Here](https://github.com/GluuFederation/passport-oxd#create-a-client) is an example.
 From this action, the `oxdID` will be obtained.
 Ensure the client created actually has the scopes requested.

 - Supply values for the properties required.
-These properties are explained [here](https://github.com/GluuFederation/passport-oxd#configure-strategy) (see options parameter).
+These properties are explained [here](https://github.com/GluuFederation/passport-oxd#configure-strategy) (see the options parameter).

-- If you need to supply values for optional properties account their values must be provided as JSON content.
+- If you need to supply values for optional properties, their values must be provided as JSON content.
 The following are examples of valid JSON values: `true`, `0`, `"a string"`, `["item1", "item2"]`, `{ "key": { "some": "value" }}`.

 - `/opt/gluu/node/passport/server/mappings/oxd-default.js` is the default mapping file.
 Create your own if it does not fit your needs.

 ![oidc_oxd_provider](../img/user-authn/passport/oidc_oxd_provider.png)

-#### Using an external Gluu Server as OP
+### Using an external Gluu Server as OP

 In this section, we provide specific steps on how to configure a Gluu Server instance as the external OP (here called "remote Gluu").
 Note that this is **not** the same server in which Passport has been installed.

-1. To [register a client](#register-a-client-at-the-op) in your remote Gluu server.
-Log in with admin credentials to `https://<remote-gluu-server>/identity` and navigate to `OpenID Connect` > `Clients` > `Add`.
+1. To [register a client](#register-a-client-at-the-op) in your remote Gluu server, log in with admin credentials to `https://<remote-gluu-server>/identity` and navigate to `OpenID Connect` > `Clients` > `Add`.
 Provide the following settings:

     - client name: *any of your choosing*